aaronpriven/Array-2D-pm/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 670:

+    &#x3d;back without =over

+- Around line 866:

+    '=item' outside of any '=over'

+- Around line 1254:

+    &#x3d;cut found outside a pod block.
+Skipping to next block.

+- Around line 1262:

+    '=item' outside of any '=over'

+- Around line 1509:

+    '=item' outside of any '=over'

+- Around line 2169:

+    &#x3d;back without =over

+- Around line 2171:

+    '=item' outside of any '=over'